+Revenue Budgets

+All requests must be approved by the Service Director and also the Director of Resources.
+Further approval from committees must also be given in accordance with the details shown below

+Over £10,000 also by the Service Committee Over £25,000 also by Policy and Finance Committee

+Capital Budgets

-Revenue Budgets broved by the Service Director and also the Director of bval from committees must also be given in accordance low Over £10,000 Over £25,000 also by the Service Committee also by Policy and Finance Committee Capital Budgets t between capital schemes must be approved by the blicy and Finance Committee.
-No virement can take plac ce between a revenue and a capital budget and inln making any such virement decision, due regard shall be had to any budget implications for future financial years.
+Any request for virement between capital schemes must be approved by the service committee and Policy and Finance Committee.

+No virement can take place between a revenue and a capital budget and inln making any such virement decision, due regard shall be had to any budget implications for future financial years.
-Revenue Capital

-Lin to £500 C1 000 but the Comiles Mensure

-Up to 000 - by the Service Managers

-Up to £5.000 £10.000 - by the Director

-op to 20,000 210,000

-Up to £10,000 £25,000 by the Director of Resources

-Up to £25,000 £50,000 by the Service Committee

-Over £25,000 £50,000 by Policy and Finance Committee
+Revenue Capital Up to £500 £1,000 by the Service Managers Up to £5,000 £10,000 by the Director Lin to £10 000 £25 ['] 000 by the Director of Resources Up to £25,000 £50,000 by the Service Committee Over £25,000 £50,000 by Policy and Finance Committee - Over ~~~~,~~~ 200,000 - by Folloy and Finance Committee